ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 ### 3.2 Folder Access Issue

 If an error occurred while saving the model: No such file or directory: `./models/vllm`, it is probably because the `./models` folder created on the WSL connection are not accessible.
-Running `python3 ./examples/installation_on_windows/model_folder_checker.py` does a diagnosis on this access issue.
-(Make sure you are in the git cloned folder `ServerlessLLM`)
+Running `cd path_to_installation_on_windows; python3 model_folder_checker.py` does a diagnosis on this access issue.